 The program does this by providing healthy foods to supplement diets, healthcare referrals, and information regarding healthy eating.

-To be eligible on the basis of income, your gross income (i.e. before taxes are withheld) must be less than or equal to 185% of the Poverty Income Guidelines1 and at least one nutrition risk has to be documented.
+To be eligible on the basis of income, your gross income, i.e. before taxes are withheld, must be less than or equal to 185% of the Poverty Income Guidelines 2 and at least one nutrition risk has to be documented.

 Applicants must be seen by a health professional such as a physician, nurse, or nutritionist who must determine whether the individual is indeed at nutrition risk.
 In many cases, this health screening is done at no cost to the applicant.

-The WIC Prescreening Tool is often used to determine if you’re be eligible for WIC benefits.
-This online tool might ask you to enter the amounts of your household’s earned (wages, tips, etc.) and unearned income (child support, unemployment benefits, SSI, etc.).
+The WIC Prescreening Tool is often used to determine whether or not you might qualify for WIC benefits.
+This online prescreening tool might ask you to enter the amounts of your household’s earned (wages, tips, etc.) and unearned income (child support, unemployment benefits, SSI, etc.).

-To apply for WIC, you need to contact a local WIC office or state agency or call the toll-free number to set up an appointment where the representative will tell you the location nearest your home and what documents you need to bring with you.
+To apply for WIC, you need to contact a local WIC office or call the toll-free number 3 to set up an appointment where the representative will tell you the location nearest your home and what documents you need to bring with you.

-Recipients usually receive aid in the form of checks or vouchers2 that can be used at designated food stores buy foods – milk, eggs, cereal, whole grains, fruits and vegetables, etc, – each of these helps keep pregnant and breastfeeding women, babies and children healthy and strong.
+Recipients usually receive aid in the form of checks or vouchers 4 that can be used at designated food stores buy foods — milk, eggs, cereal, whole grains, fruits and vegetables, etc, — each of these helps keep pregnant and breastfeeding women, babies and children healthy and strong.

 For women who do not fully breastfeed, iron-fortified infant formula will be provided for up to 6 months after the pregnancy ends.